Germany: Several dead in shooting in Hanau | DW | 19.02.2020

 The perpetrators reportedly opened fire at the first shisha bar in Hanau's downtown, killing three people.
 They then drove to the neighborhood of Kesselstadt and opened fire at the second shisha bar, where five people died.

-Hanau is a city of 100,000 inhabitants in the state of Hessen, some 25 kilometers (15 miles) east of the city of Frankfurt.
+Hanau is a city of 100,000 inhabitants in the state of Hessen, some 25 kilometers (15 miles) east of Frankfurt.

 This is a developing story, more updates to come…